aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 ### Exercise 3.41

-> Write a program to initialize a vector from an array of ints.
+> Write a program to initialize a vector from an array of `int`s.

 **Answer:**